-Cane Corso dog, is also known as “KAH-Nay KOR So” which is a muscular and large-boned working dog.
+Cane Corso dog, is also known as “KAH-Nay KOR So” is a muscular and large-boned working dog.
 Cane Corso dogs is a large and attractive dog breed, but this is surely not for novices.
 They are sometimes misunderstood, but they can make great companions.
-The Cane Corso is a great choice for those who want a large, athletic, protective and can be friendly with kids.
+The Cane Corso is a great choice for those who want a large, athletic, protective, and can be friendly with kids.

 Cane Corso dog History

-The Mastiff-type Cane Corso was founded in Italy and which is descended from Roman war dogs.
+The Mastiff-type Cane Corso was founded in Italy and is descended from Roman war dogs.
 The Cane Corso was used as a hunting dog in the early days.

 However, once it was near to extinction after the Second World War.
 In the 1970s, only a handful of dogs were found in rural areas of southern Italy.
 Giovanni Bonnetti, a dog owner in his young days, brought the breed to Dr. Paolo Breber’s attention in 1973.